 Step #5: Request the necessary resources

-You should state the resources that you need and describe how you are planning to use them.
+In this section, you should state the resources you need and describe how you are planning to use them.

-First, you should mention the overall sum you need for the entire life cycle of the project.
-Then, you should list the amounts that you would allocate to the following:
+First, mention the overall sum you need for the entire life cycle of the project.
+Then, list the amounts that you would allocate to the following:

 - Tools,